 Forest Roads are an essential element of forest infrastructure.
 They provide access for management, harvesting and transport of timber and enhance the recreational potential of forests.
-A number of kilometres of new road are constructed each year in the South Central BAU and there is also the need for maintenance of the existing road network.
+A number of kilometres of new road are constructed each year in the Central Munster BAU and there is also the need for maintenance of the existing road network.
 Our policy is to give each local authority a schedule of areas for harvesting and associated timber volumes, for the next five years and agree designated timber haulage routes with them.
 Our engineering staff has indicated the optimum layout of our road network and we are gradually extending the roads to this point.
 This work is ongoing and will not be complete within the timeframe of this plan.
+We also build new forest roads on our External Partnerships.